Thimilius/CrowdedEarth/README.md

 - Show population data (history) of countries as pillars
 - Let the area be picked -> Can be focused and be more detailed
 - Add more details on zoom into area
+- Add/Change the view to be more white with country borders
+- Think about alternatives to pillars

 # TODO
 - Make it look nicer